Mathematics Teaching Scholars

-- Eligibility for an annual scholarship of $1250 awarded in the spring semester of the freshman year and renewable up to three years through Kremen School of Education’s Teaching Fellows Scholarship Program (transfer students are not eligible for this scholarship).
+- Eligibility for an annual scholarship of $1250 awarded in the spring semester of the freshman year and renewable for up to three years through the Kremen School of Education’s Teaching Fellows Scholarship Program (transfer students are not eligible for this scholarship).

 - Qualify for $3750 per year through the Federal TEACH Grant Program.

 Successful applicants must meet or exceed the following criteria:

 - Be a freshman or community college transfer student in Fall 2020

 - Interested in becoming a middle/high school mathematics teacher

 - Minimum 3.5 high school GPA or 3.3 community college GPA

 - Have taken calculus in high school and received a grade of C or better

 Two Mandatory Applications